duncanmcclean/post-release-comments/README.md

 ## Sponsor me!

 If you use this Action in one of your workflows, I'd appreciate it if you'd consider [sponsoring me](https://github.com/sponsors/duncanmcclean).
-As well as building ad-hoc things like this, I also build a bunch of [addons](https://github.com/doublethreedigital) for a website CMS called Statamic.

 ## Notes to self